 If you are supporting someone, be the model.
 Put real food in front of them.
 Give hugs if they’re open to being hugged.
 Try to feel inside of you the idea that they are exactly where they need to be — because it’s where they are.
 And they are not broken or failing.
 They are human-ing.
 And they are in the midst of some big learning.
 The more you can feel and see this for them, the more they are likely to see it to.

 Depression didn’t happen out of the blue.
-It was a choice of sorts, a choice to not listen to myself.
+For me, it was woven out of a choice of sorts, a choice to not listen to myself.
 And that’s not to say it was intentional or to blame myself.
-It’s to see that the decision to listen exclusively to those outside of myself ended up not serving me well.
+Nope, not at all.
+It’s more about my own awareness, starting to see that the decision to listen exclusively to those outside of myself ended up not serving me well.
 And it led to/fed into a downward cycle.
 (What we hear around us is words/ideas/thoughts/possibilities — things we can take in if we want, though don’t have to — our reality is built on what we take in.)
 And in having a choice, I could choose something different, if I wanted to, once I realized I didn’t like it where I was.

 A death of sorts is in believing one doesn’t have choice.
 It feels bad to us not because we don’t actually have a choice but because somewhere inside of us knows we always have choices available.
 And to believe otherwise rubs that knowing part raw because we always have choices, options, possibilities — when we’re looking/open.